What is the Line in Sports Betting?

 Moneyline

 Straight-up win or lose.
-The odds reflect how likely each side is to win, which also determines the payout.
+The odds reflect the likelihood of each side winning, which also determines the payout.
 The odds can be broken down into implied probabilities, which the bettor can use to understand which sides have expected value.

 Over/Under (Total)

-Each of these markets creates different strategies for bettors, so it’s important to know how each line works.
+Each of these markets employs different strategies for bettors, so it’s essential to understand how each line operates.

 Final Thoughts